runeisnot-email/rune-rfc/protocol.md

 A new client registers on the server with a new address and a public key, either freely or by using an invitation token.
-A registered client can send end-to-end encrypted messages to other addresses of the same domain as well as manage it's own mailbox.
+A registered client can send end-to-end encrypted messages to other addresses of the same domain as well as manage its own mailbox.

 A registered client sends a message by asking the server for the public key of the receiver address.
-Signs the message using it's own private key and then encrypts the message using the public key of the receiver.
-The server concatenates the encrypted message with the sender address, the sending time and date; Sings it with it's private key and encrypts it again with the public key of the receiver before storing it for later retrieval upon the receiver request.
+Signs the message using its own private key and then encrypts the message using the public key of the receiver.
+The server concatenates the encrypted message with the sender address, the sending time and date; Sings it with its private key and encrypts it again with the public key of the receiver before storing it for later retrieval upon the receiver request.

-Stored messages on the server can only be retrieved and read by the receiver using it's private key, including it's sender address and other metadata.
+Stored messages on the server can only be retrieved and read by the receiver using its private key, including its sender address and other metadata.
 This way both message and sender address are only known to the receiver.
-The server can only known which messages are for which receivers and nothing else.
+The server can only know which messages are for which receivers and nothing else.

 ## Addresses